Simeon Slavchev

-Simeon Nenchev Slavchev (Симеон Ненчев Славчев; born 25 September 1993) is a Bulgarian professional footballer who plays as a defensive midfielder for Wieczysta Kraków.
+Simeon Nenchev Slavchev (Симеон Ненчев Славчев; born 25 September 1993) is a Bulgarian professional footballer who plays as a defensive midfielder for Lokomotiv Sofia.

 Slavchev began his professional career at Litex Lovech in 2010.
 After loan spell at Chavdar Etropole he became a regular in their team.
 In 2014, he signed for Sporting CP, but failed to break into the first team.
-After a loan spells with Bolton Wanderers, Apollon Limassol and Lechia Gdańsk, he signed for Qarabağ in 2018.
+After a loan spells with Bolton Wanderers, Apollon Limassol, and Lechia Gdańsk, he signed for Qarabağ in 2018.

-Career
+Club career

 Early career

 Slavchev started his career at home-town club Septemvri Sofia, joining their youth system as a six-year-old.
 In the 2006–07 season, he became a goalscorer for their youth team.
 In 2007, Slavchev joined Slavia Sofia and was part of the side that won the Bulgarian U-15 Championship in the 2007–08 season.

 Litex Lovech

 Slavchev joined the Litex's first team in October 2010.
 He made his debut during the 2010–11 season, on 31 October 2010 in a 2–0 home win over Slavia Sofia, coming on as a substitute for Hristo Yanev.

 In July 2011, Slavchev joined Chavdar Etropole on a season-long loan deal.
 In the 2011–12 season, he earned 13 appearances in the B PFG(second division of Bulgarian football).

 In the summer of 2012, he returned to Litex.
 On 4 November 2012, in the league match against Cherno More, he marked his first goal in the A PFG in a 4–1 victory.